nicklemmon/recipes/_recipes/black-bean-and-lentil-chili.md

 review:			4

 #=== Stuff for the Sidebar ===#
-cooktime:		60 minutes
+cookTime:		60 minutes
-numserved:		8
+numServed:		8
 source:			http://weightwatchers.com

 #=== Stuff for the ingredients list ===#